thiagontnx/SecurityBootcamp/detect/network/category/category.rst

 Customers swipe their payment cards for access to game credits, and log in to track high scores.
 These machines collect cardholder data (CHD) such as the primary account number (PAN) and other personally identifiable information (PII).
 These VMs need to be isolated from the rest of the network in order to meet PCI DSS guidelines for segmentation of the cardholder data environment (CDE).
 The payment and user information must be protected from unauthorized access.

 Prism Central uses categories as metadata to tag VMs to determine how policies will be applied.
-We need to add categories to identify all of our FaceRace application VMs.
+We need to add categories to identify all of our *King Drog FaceRace* application VMs.

 #.
 Within **Prism Central**, select :fa:`bars` **> Administration > Categories**.